surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

 <center><h1>Visualization Charts</h1></center>

 <b>AcuBi</b> has an ability to create graphics and charts based on the result obtained in reports section.
 Charts displays different type of pictorial representation of the data.
-Acubi keeps query details and visualization( Charts) configuration data together, so user can see data and visualization charts together when it is shared to them.
+AcuBi keeps query details and visualization( Charts) configuration data together, so user can see data and visualization charts together when it is shared to them.

 ## Getting Started With Visualization.